nganediwal/Data-Driven-Education-VIP/journals/myang349 Journal/September 9th Meeting.md

 ## 9/6/19

+- Done
-- Set up Docker container, downloaded packages!
+- Set up Docker container, downloaded packages (still 1 error)!
-- Introduction to tools
+- Completed IRB certification

 - The problem: Use data ONLY from previous semesters to create a model that predicts future student success (then compare the model results to the next semester data)